 Infringement action against an influencer Influencers have become more professional since their beginnings.
 Influencer and advertising agencies have enacted codes of conduct to reassure brands and ensure transparency.
 However, there are still litigious situations.
 In the United States, a company took action for trademark infringement against a competitor but also…

-The defense of the Champagne appellation in Russia A new Russian law forces French exporters to sell their products under the Cyrillic inscription “sparkling wine”.
-For more than 20 years now, France has been fighting for the defense of the Champagne appellation in countries that still refuse to recognize it:…
+A new Russian law forces French exporters to sell their products under the Cyrillic inscription “sparkling wine”.
+For more than 20 years now, France has been fighting for the defense of the Champagne appellation in countries that still refuse to recognize it: Russia, the United States, Haiti.
+Summer 2021, Russia…

 One trademark, one use, several classes of products?
 The Nice Classification is used to organize the filing of a trademark for various goods and services.
 As a matter of principle, a single product is assigned to a single class.
 As an exception, only some products can belong to several classes.…

-Protection of PDO Gruyère and PGI by trademark law in the United States The protection of protected designation of origine (PDO is often a source of complexity at the international level.
+The protection of protected designation of origine (PDO is often a source of complexity at the international level.
 The example of Gruyère cheese illustrates these difficulties perfectly.
-The French (defending the PGI Gruyère) and Swiss (defending the PDO…
+The French (defending the PGI Gruyère) and Swiss (defending the PDO Gruyère) unions are confronted with American protectionism.
+The intertwining of trademark law and…

 The Leaders League / Décideurs rating agency establishes the ranking of the best experts in 50 countries.
 For 20 years, this site has distinguished the best intellectual property law firms in France.
 In 2021, De Baecque Bellec is one of the best law firms in art law and trademark law.…